5 Best Japanese Futon Mattresses: Comprehensive Review and Buying Guide

 Now, you may want to pair your futon with a tatami mat made of bamboo straws.
 This elevates the futon from the bare ground and improves heat and moisture removal.
 Also, the tatami feels softer than the floor and could make your futon more comfortable.
 Note that Japanese futons are used for sleeping only because they’re typically too soft and pliable to create a comfortable spot for leisure or sexual activities.
 Also, since futons lie on the floor and are more exposed to humidity, they need to be aired out daily to prevent mold development and funky odors.

-How to Choose a Good Japanese Futon
+How to Choose the Best Japanese Futon

 Here are some factors we recommend you pay attention to when choosing a traditional Japanese floor mattress.